-Oil and gas:
+Oil and gas

 Oil and gas play an important role in the global energy mix.
-Nevertheless, oil and gas exploration and production can have an adverse impact on the environment and local communities.
-In this regard, tar sands are particularly sensitive.
+Nevertheless, oil and gas exploration and production can have adverse impacts on the environment and local communities, particularly when it involves the extraction of unconventional oil and gas such as oil sands, shale or through fracking; or it is done in complex areas such as deep waters, the Arctic region or conflict zones.